10 Largest Companies in New Zealand

 Fletcher Building is one of the largest construction companies in New Zealand.

-The company is listed on the New Zealand stock exchange, where it is the eighth largest company and has a 4.5% market share (source: Interest).
+The company is listed on the New Zealand Stock Exchange as the eighth largest with a 4.5% market share (source: Interest).

-Fletcher Building may have been founded in 2001, but the company has deep historical roots going back to the early 20th century.
+Fletcher Building may have been founded in 2001, but the company has deep historical roots in the early 20th century.

 The organisation is a direct descendant of Fletcher Holdings and the Challenge Corporation, which merged in 1981 as Fletcher Challenge before going defunct and divesting in 2001.